Skip to main content

 What to do if the council's homeless team will not help

-When you first speak to them, they should:
+When you ask them for help, they should:

 • look at your situation